Jordan Maguire-Drew: Grimsby Town

 On 29 November 2021, Maguire-Drew signed an 18 month contract with Grimsby Town.
-On 5 June 2022, Maguire-Drew scored a 111th minute winner as Grimsby defeated Solihull Moors in the 2022 National League play-off Final to secure an immediate return to the Football League.
+On 5 June 2022, Maguire-Drew scored a 111th minute winner as Grimsby defeated Solihull Moors in the 2022 National League play-off final to secure an immediate return to the Football League.

 Yeovil Town

 On 16 December 2022, Maguire-Drew signed for National League side Yeovil Town on an initial one-month loan deal, with the club announcing that personal terms had been agreed to sign him permanently during the January transfer window, subject to the completion of a satisfactory medical.
-Shortly after the announcement by Yeovil, Grimsby denied that any deal was in place for Maguire-Drew to join on a permanent basis and stipulated that a one month loan was the only thing agreed, but stated that that informal talks over a permanent deal had happened.
+Shortly after the announcement by Yeovil, Grimsby denied that any deal was in place for Maguire-Drew to join on a permanent basis and stipulated that a one month loan was the only thing agreed, but stated that informal talks over a permanent deal had happened.
 A month later Maguire-Drew officially departed Grimsby by mutual consent, and subsequently joined Yeovil Town permanently signing an 18-month contract.

+On 22 December 2023, Maguire-Drew joined National League side Barnet on loan until the end of the 2023–24 season, with the option of a free permanent transfer subject to terms.

+Weymouth

+In September 2024, Maguire-Drew had his contract mutually terminated with Yeovil and subsequently signed for National League South side Weymouth.

+Whitehawk

+Maguire-Drew joined Whitehawk in February 2025.

+Lewes

+On 2 July 2025, Maguire-Drew joined Isthmian League Premier Division side Lewes.

+Chichester City

+In September 2025, Maguire-Drew joined Chichester City.